- img 3 loading...

 - Any mod for which a patch is provided for (see further down) is also fully compatible.

-Remember, put any interior lighting overhauls before CLARALUX in your load order unless instructed otherwise.
+Remember to put any interior lighting overhauls before CLARALUX in your load order unless instructed otherwise.

 The following mods have limited compatibility with CLARALUX:

 - Lanterns of Skyrim: Does a subset of what CLARALUX does.
 If you still insist on using it, you can turn off the Road Light Posts inside the Testing Facility.
 CLARALUX will not control any lights added by this mod though.
 In addition there will be minor visual glitches because of similar placements in smaller towns, villages and farms.